Anika-Jha/Comp_Srch/README.md

 Overview
-Comp_Srch is a CLI and web-based tool designed to retrieve compound information from multiple biochemical databases, including KEGG, HMDB, PubChem, and ChemSpider.
+Comp_Srch is a CLI and web-based tool designed to retrieve compound information from multiple biochemical databases, including KEGG, HMDB,and PubChem.
 The tool automates the process of searching for compound IDs, extracting synonyms, and cross-referencing data for enhanced accuracy.

 single compound search - img and details batch processing, dossier , download dossier reverse lookup

+Uses fuzzy logic for HMDB search.

 Features
 - Query KEGG, HMDB, PubChem, and ChemSpider for compound information